10QueensRoad/10queensroad-staging/_posts/2013-12-07-builders-and-providers.md

 }
 ```

-The User and Email Message Builder have no knowledge of each other.
-As they are core objects to their respective domains (user management and email management), this is to be expected.
+The User and Email Message Builder have no knowledge of each other, and this should be expected because they are core objects to their respective domains (user management and email management).

-The Email Recipient Provider interface is pretty self-explanatory, but let’s have a look anyway:
+The Email Recipient Provider interface is self-explanatory, but we will look at it anyway:

 ```java
 public interface EmailRecipientProvider {